When do you need life insurance? And how much do you need?

 These rules are simple and easy to understand, but they annoy me almost as much as the one-size-fits-all rules for retirement savings.
 In reality, how much life insurance you need is entirely unique to you.
 Your life insurance needs to take into account the details of your personal life, your cost of living, and the financial situation you want to leave behind if you were to pass away sooner than expected.

-While the calculator is simple to use, to use it properly you have to think through your coverage plans carefully.
 To help you have a productive and thoughtful conversation with your spouse or partner, I laid out a series of questions below for you to discuss.
 Every question may not be relevant to you, and the list is certainly not exhaustive.
 However, these questions will help you realize what types of things you need to consider.

 Thinking about death is hard and if you are in your 20s and 30s may seem premature.
 But the last thing you want to do is leave your family a pile of financial stress along with their grief.
 100% of people die.
 It is best to be prepared.